 Millions of years ago a gargantuan glacier made its way from the roof of Europe, Mont Blanc, and carved out a huge, deep valley below.
 The glacier has long gone but it left behind soaring valley walls on top of which lie some of the best ski areas in the world.
 Chamonix the town sits way down in the valley, nestled in the shadow of the cliffs and mountains around it.
 It is bursting at the seams with adventurous skiers and boarders who come to test their skills on some seriously gnarly terrain, on and off-piste.

 Chamonix the town is vibrant and happening.
 A roaring river runs through its center and parts of it have European charm, particularly the cobbled, car-free main street and squares with old buildings and churches.
-But there are a lot of big, ugly buildings and apartment blocks and the traffic in and around the center is like in any busy major town, thus diminishing Chamonix’s overall ambience.
+Unfortunately there are a lot of big, ugly buildings and apartment blocks and the traffic in and around the center is like in any busy major town, thus diminishing Chamonix’s overall ambience.
 The nearby villages of Le Tour, Argentiére and Les Houches are more peaceful.

-As you would expect in such a big town, there is a huge variety of shops, restaurants and bars – many of which are excellent, and some of which feel like a tourist trap.
+As you would expect in such a big town, there are a huge variety of shops, restaurants and bars – many of which are excellent, and some of which feel like a tourist trap.

 The major drawback of Chamonix is the inconvenience of getting to and from the slopes, no matter where you are staying.
 All but two of the ski areas are separate, with most requiring buses to reach them.
 Even the most centrally located ski area, Brévent, has its lifts starting at the top of a steep hill requiring quite a climb from the town.
 The cable car up to Aiguille de Midi is the easiest to get to, but anyone skiing from here is only doing so on the 20km off-piste run called the Vallée Blanche, since there are no other lifts or pistes at the top.
 Even if you choose to stay close to one of the resorts, such as at Argentière at the base of Grands-Montets ski area, you will want to explore some of the other ski areas if you’re here for a week so will undoubtedly end up on a bus.
 Free buses link the ski resorts, but they can be notoriously crammed.
 The easiest solution is to hire a guide for your stay, who will pick you up and drop you off at your accommodation, and also give you the best ski experience since they know exactly where to go depending on the conditions.

-Until you get familiar with the ski areas, understanding where to ski in Chamonix can be confusing: It’s one town plus several separate villages, six main ski areas, one of which doesn’t have any pistes plus there’s additional tiny beginner areas that are essentially separate ski areas.
+Until you become familiar with the ski areas, understanding where to ski in Chamonix can be confusing: It’s one town plus several separate villages, six main ski areas, one of which doesn’t have any pistes plus there’s additional tiny beginner areas that are essentially separate ski areas.
 So we’ll break it down to be simple.

 Brévent and La Flégère: